rombrom/budgets-app-example/README.md

 I anticipated working with materialized views in Drizzle to be more flexible.
 Maybe it would've been better to use raw SQL.

 **Note**: I've left room for expanding the currency model.
-Usually you want int _and_ currency decimals.
+Usually you want int for amounts _and_ the currency's amount of decimals.

 ## Developing